First Fleet: Arrival in Australia

 On the morning of 24 January, the party was startled when two French ships, the Astrolabe and the Boussole, were seen just outside Botany Bay.
 This was a scientific expedition led by Jean-François de La Pérouse.
 The French had expected to find a thriving colony where they could repair ships and restock supplies, not a newly arrived fleet of convicts considerably more poorly provisioned than themselves.
 There was some cordial contact between the French and British officers, but Phillip and La Pérouse never met.
 The French ships remained until 10 March before setting sail on their return voyage.
 They were not seen again and were later discovered to have been shipwrecked off the coast of Vanikoro in the present-day Solomon Islands.

 On 26 January 1788, the Fleet weighed anchor and sailed to Port Jackson.
 The site selected for the anchorage had deep water close to the shore, was sheltered, and had a small stream flowing into it.
 Phillip named it Sydney Cove, after Lord Sydney, the British Home Secretary.
 This date is celebrated as Australia Day, marking the beginning of British settlement.
 The British flag was hoisted that day.
 The remaining ships of the Fleet did not arrive at Sydney Cove until later that day.
 Writer and art critic Robert Hughes popularized the idea in his 1986 book The Fatal Shore that an orgy occurred upon the unloading of the convicts, though more modern historians regard this as untrue, since the first reference to any such indiscretions is as recent as 1963.

 First contact

 The First Fleet encountered Indigenous Australians when they landed at Botany Bay.
 The Cadigal people of the Botany Bay area witnessed the Fleet arrive and six days later the two ships of French explorer La Pérouse, the Astrolabe and the Boussole, sailed into the bay.
 When the Fleet moved to Sydney Cove seeking better conditions for establishing the colony, they encountered the Eora people, including the Bidjigal clan.
 A number of the First Fleet journals record encounters with Aboriginal people.

 Although the official policy of the British Government was to establish friendly relations with Aboriginal people, and Arthur Phillip ordered that the Aboriginal people should be well treated, it was not long before conflict began.
-The colonists did not sign treaties with the original inhabitants of the land.
+The colonists did not sign treaties with the aboriginal people.
 Between 1790 and 1810, Pemulwuy of the Bidjigal clan led the local people in a series of attacks against the colonists.